 Russia's military invasion of Ukraine in February 2022, the resulting responses by the United States and other countries, and the potential for wider conflict have had, and could continue to have, severe adverse effects on regional and global economies and could further increase volatility and uncertainty in the financial markets.
-The United States and other countries have imposed broad-ranging economic sanctions on Russia and certain Russian individuals, banking entities and corporations as a response to its invasion of Ukraine.
-The United States and other countries have also imposed economic sanctions on Belarus and may impose sanctions on other countries that provide military or economic support to Russia.
+The United States and other countries have imposed economic sanctions on Russia and certain Russian individuals, banking entities and corporations as a response to its invasion of Ukraine.
+The United States and other countries have also imposed economic sanctions on Belarus and may impose sanctions on other countries in the future.
 These sanctions, as well as any other economic consequences related to the invasion, such as additional sanctions, boycotts or changes in consumer or purchaser preferences or cyberattacks on governments, companies or individuals, may further decrease the value and liquidity of certain Russian securities and securities of issuers in other countries that are subject to economic sanctions related to the invasion.
 To the extent that the Fund has exposure to Russian investments or investments in countries affected by the invasion, the Fund's ability to price, buy, sell, receive or deliver such investments may be impaired.
 In addition, any exposure that the Fund may have to counterparties in Russia or in countries affected by the invasion could negatively impact the Fund's investments.
 The extent and duration of military actions and the repercussions of such actions (including any retaliatory actions or countermeasures that may be taken by those subject to sanctions) are impossible to predict.
-These events have resulted in, and could continue to result in, significant market disruptions, including in certain industries or sectors such as the oil and natural gas markets, and may further strain global supply chains and negatively affect inflation and global growth.
-These and any related events could significantly impact the Fund's performance and the value of an investment in the Fund beyond any direct exposure the Fund may have to Russian issuers or issuers in other countries affected by the invasion.
+Apparently stable systems have experienced and may again experience periods of disruption and/or improbable reversals of policy.
+These events have resulted in, and could continue to result in, significant market disruptions, a reordering of global relationships, strain on global supply chains, inflation and a slowing of global growth.
+These and any related events could significantly impact the Fund's performance and the value of an investment in the Fund beyond any direct exposure the Fund may have to Russian issuers or issuers in other countries directly or indirectly affected by the invasion, the ongoing war between Russia and Ukraine and/or efforts to reestablish peace in the region, which may have collateral impacts across Europe and globally.

-M. Master Limited Partnerships
+L. Master Limited Partnerships